My Experience with Caregiving

 - For Social Security payments you might have to become a representative payee

-Questions to Consider as a Caregiver
+Questions for Caregivers to Consider

 These are the general, practical tips, but there are many more complexities, layers, and nuances based on your background, family dynamics, culture, and the nature of your loved one’s condition.
 Here are some questions to think about: